pangeo-data/climpred/HOWTOCONTRIBUTE.rst

 #.
 Running the performance test suite

-Performance matters and it is worth considering whether your code has introduced performance regressions. *climpred* is starting to write a suite of benchmarking tests using `asv <https://asv.readthedocs.io/en/stable/>`__ to enable easy monitoring of the performance of critical *climpred* operations.
+Performance matters and it is worth considering whether your code has introduced performance regressions. `climpred` is starting to write a suite of benchmarking tests using `asv <https://asv.readthedocs.io/en/stable/>`__ to enable easy monitoring of the performance of critical `climpred` operations.
-These benchmarks are all found in the ``climpred/asv_bench`` directory.
+These benchmarks are all found in the ``asv_bench`` directory.

 If you need to run a benchmark, change your directory to ``asv_bench/`` and run::